About Sikh Polis

 At the core of Sikh teachings is equality and human dignity, we therefore believe that respect for human rights is fundamentally important as the hallmarks of any civil society.
 The protection and promotion of human rights can help to create a fairer, more accepting society, whilst tackling inequality and disadvantage sometimes caused by bigotry, narrow-mindedness and/or superiority complexes.

 We strive to achieve our objectives through the invaluable work of our dedicated and passionate volunteers.

 The promotion of international human rights.
 This includes:

-- the elimination of any infringement of these rights by police forces; and
+- the elimination of any infringement of these rights; and

 - the promotion of effective remedies (in light of any breach), from the egalitarian teachings of the Guru Granth Sahib, for the benefit of all humankind.

-- The undertaking and promotion of research into Sikh policing ideals and human rights.
+- The undertaking and promotion of research into Sikh ideals and human rights.

 - to empower and support those who have their rights violated.